Using USB VNAs with Single Board ComputersJuly 12, 2019

 - The downloaded Linux version software is an appimage file type.
 We need to change the name and add executable permission to this file.
 Change the name to an easier name such as “RVNA”.
 Note that the .appimage file extension can be deleted.
 To do this, open a terminal inside the “Downloads” folder by right clicking inside the folder and select “Open in terminal.”
 Type mv CMT_RVNA_19.1.1_x86_64.appimage RVNA

 This adds the executable permission to the file.
 It will ask for a password, this password is the one we set during the installation of Linux Mint.

 - It is recommended to move the USB VNA software to /usr/local/bin directory because it is a great way to keep the software organized and this directory is a default path for the operating system to search for programs.
 To do this, type

 sudo mv RVNA /usr/local/bin

 - At this point, the installation is complete, and you can run the RVNA software through terminal by simply typing “RVNA”

 - It might be very helpful to create a desktop icon to launch the software.
 To do this, first we need an icon for the VNA software which can be downloaded by right clicking on the individual VNA software icons on the CMT Software download page and “save image as.”
 Create an “icon” folder under “Documents” and save the image there.
 Right click on the desktop and select “create a new launcher here.”
 Click on the icon and then browse to find the downloaded RVNA icon.
 Put “RVNA” as name and put “RVNA” for command, and then click “OK.”

 - All done!
-Now double click the RVNA icon on the desktop and connect a VNA in to make measurements.
+Now double click the RVNA icon on the desktop and connect a USB VNA to make measurements.